Benefits of Supplier Relationship Management [+How to Improve SRM System]

 Traditionally, there have been two approaches to supplier relationship management: reactive and strategic.

-Reactive supplier relationship management involves managing supplier relationships only when there is a disruption or an unfavourable situation.
+Reactive supplier relationship management involves managing supplier relationships only when there is a disruption or an unfavorable situation.
 This approach aims to solve problems only after they arise, and only focuses on improving the performance of unreliable suppliers.

 Strategic supplier relationship management, on the other hand, aims to prevent supplier problems or disruptions before they occur.
 Through systematically evaluating suppliers and developing a strategy to manage relationships, a business takes proactive steps to mitigate risks while strengthening their supplier relations.